mikejoh/ansible-vmware-create-guest/README.md

 ## Notes
 * I've hardcoded the ISO image in the task that i want to boot up with (Debian 9 in this case).
-* I've not fully automated this all the way meaning that i don't have a preseed file or URL, for fun i might add a task that spins up a docker container feeding the preseed file and then shutting it down when we're done.
+* I've not fully automated this all the way meaning that i don't have a preseed file or URL, for fun i might add a task that spins up a Docker container feeding the preseed file and then shutting it down when we're done.
+I have a Docker preseed container repo [here](https://github.com/mikejoh/docker-preseeder)

 ## Setup